Ahaeflig/agent-bootstrap/README.md

 ## opinionated setup

-- put an **`AGENTS.md`** file at the project root, it is the project's operating map, a glance and any agent should have the context to work on any task for the project.
+- put an **`AGENTS.md`** file at the project root, it is the project's operating map, a glance and any agent should have the context to figure out where to find what they need.
 - keep a **`docs/`** folder for project context, plans, decisions, eval definitions, and quality criteria.
 - keep a **`skills/`** folder for reusable units of know-how.
 Specify skills using the open standard and spec defined at [https://agentskills.io/specification](https://agentskills.io/specification)
 - recipes are in a skill folder with more customization and specific guidelines on using the skill based on use-cases.
 Typically put in skill/recipes/YOUR_RECIPE.md.